metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.5
+## Feature & Enhancements in Version 22.6

-- Add a new API for getting barcode description.
+- Improve save as api.
+- Improve clear objects api.

 ## Read & Write Spreadsheet Formats